kangarang/tcr-ui/README.md

 TCRs use an intrinsic token to incentivize a community to curate and reach decentralized consensus on a Registry of high-quality entries

-The vision of this project is to build a registry-agnostic, highly-configurable, client-side user interface to interact and transact with Ethereum TCRs
+The vision of this project is to build a registry-agnostic client-side user interface to interact and transact with Ethereum TCRs

 ---